debops/debops/docs/guides.rst

 that used these variables, so virtually all roles would need to use it for consistency.

-A different solution, which is implemented in ``debops.core`` role, is to use Ansible local facts defined on the remote hosts themselves as a data store for variables that are meant to be visible by all roles at all times.
+A different solution, which is implemented by the ``debops.core`` role, is to use Ansible local facts defined on the remote hosts themselves as a data store for variables that are meant to be visible to all roles at all times.
 Ansible gathers these facts on any playbook execution and they are accessible from anywhere in the playbook or roles.

-To make the configuration easier to modify by the user, values for these local facts are derived from ``debops.core`` default variables, which means that user can redefine them in the Ansible inventory.
-For consistency and idempotency role will take care to use existing values even if their definitions are removed from the inventory.
+To make the configuration easier to modify by the user, values for these local facts are derived from ``debops.core`` default variables, which means that the user can redefine them in the Ansible inventory.
+For consistency and idempotency this role will take care to use existing values even if their definitions are removed from the inventory.

-By moving the variables to remote host itself, ``debops.core`` does not need to be included in all other roles as a dependency, and it can be simply executed once at the start of the playbook.
-To resolve issues with missing dict keys during Ansible runs, ``debops.core`` is "artifically required" by all other DebOps roles.
-If the main DebOps playbook is used, this doesn't change anything, but if roles are used separately, or from a custom playbook, ``debops.core`` role should be included at the start, preferably in a separate play to make sure that Ansible re-gathers the local facts after role has configured them.
+By moving the variables to the remote host itself, ``debops.core`` does not need to be included in all other roles as a dependency, and it can be simply executed once at the start of the playbook.
+To resolve issues with missing dict keys during Ansible runs, ``debops.core`` is "artificially required" by all other DebOps roles.
+If the main DebOps playbook is used, this doesn't change anything, but if roles are used separately, or from a custom playbook, the ``debops.core`` role should be included at the start, preferably in a separate play to make sure that Ansible re-gathers the local facts after the role has configured them.

 To make the local facts consistent and managed centrally, ``debops.core`` provides a custom set of fact scripts which are used to dynamically gather certain facts about a given host.
-Any new custom fact scripts which are independent of a specific role, will be included in this one.
+Any new custom fact scripts which is independent of a specific role, will be included in this one.

 Custom local facts
 ------------------

-The ``debops.core`` allows the user to specify custom variables which will be configured in the Ansible local facts on a given host.
-Three levels of variables can be used:
+The ``debops.core`` role allows the user to specify custom variables which will be configured in the Ansible local facts on a given host.
+Three levels of variables that can be used:

 ``core_facts``
-  This is a dictionary which should be defined in ``inventory/group_vars/all/`` group which is executed on all hosts in the inventory.
+  Dictionary which should be defined in the ``inventory/group_vars/all/`` group which applies to all hosts in the inventory.

 ``core_group_facts``
-  This is a dictionary which should be defined in ``inventory/group_vars/*/`` group to set variables on specific set of hosts.
+  Dictionary which should be defined in the ``inventory/group_vars/*/`` group to set variables on specific sets of hosts.
 Only one group level is supported.

 ``core_hosts_facts``
-  This is a dictionary which should be defined in ``inventory/host_vars/*/`` variables of a particular host.
+  Dictionary which should be defined in ``inventory/host_vars/*/`` for a particular host.

-The key specifies name of a variable in ``asible_local.core.*`` namespace, with value being it's value.
+The key specifies the name of a variable in the ``asible_local.core.*`` namespace, with value being it's value.
 You can use normal YAML variables as values, even lists and dictionaries.

-All variables defined in inventory will be merged in one namespace, more specific variables overriding the less specific ones (global -> group -> host).
+All variables defined in the inventory will be merged in one namespace, more specific variables overriding the less specific ones (global -> group -> host).

-The role takes care to reuse already set local facts even if their definition has been removed from inventory, however changes in the inventory will override local facts.
+The role takes care to reuse already set local facts even if their definition has been removed from the inventory, however changes in the inventory will override local facts.
 It's best not to change already defined variables like file and directory paths, because that might break already configured software if the involved directories/files are not taken care of.